hamza-faroooq/Swift-CustomAlertManager/README.md

 First of all follow this link to add the [Swift-TopViewController](https://github.com/hamza-faroooq/Swift-TopViewController) in your project.
 Because this file is used to present this ActionSheet

 Then, simply download or copy [this](https://github.com/hamza-faroooq/Swift-CustomAlertManager/blob/main/CustomAlertManager.swift) code and place it in your project.
-(Click on the link, this will take you to the directory where extension is placed)
+(Click on the link, this will take you to the directory where CustomAlertManager is placed)

 If you do not want to add [Swift-TopViewController](https://github.com/hamza-faroooq/Swift-TopViewController) in your project. then you can modify [CustomAlertManager](https://github.com/hamza-faroooq/Swift-CustomAlertManager/blob/main/CustomAlertManager.swift) on your on